alabecki/Strong-Equivalence-Solver/README.txt

        pip install sympy	(perhaps with a “sudo”)

-If you have both Python 2.x and 3.x installed on your system, it might run Python 2.x by default, which will cause trouble both when trying to run the program and when installing modules.
+If you have both Python 2.x and 3.x installed on your system instally sympy as follows:

-If this is the case, type the following into the command prompt:

-	alias python='/usr/bin/python3'   (Linex)

-	alias python='python3'			  (Mac)

-Then install sympy as follows:

-	pip install sympy					(Windows)
+	python3   -m pip install SomePackage    (Mac, Linux OS)

+	or

-	python3.x -m pip install sympy		(Linux, Mac)
+	py -3   -m pip install SomePackage	(Windows)

-If you have trouble installing through pip, please try using Easy Install:
+ If you have trouble installing sympy through pip, please try using Easy Install:

 	easy_install sympy		(perhaps with sudo prefixed)